Spreading to Australia

 In a climate where religion had failed to really gain acceptance, Saunders, a railway worker, and Gore, a builder, presented themselves as ordinary men.
 Without theological training or the status of ordination, they invited their small audience to attend a meeting of The Salvation Army that evening.

 A number agreed to attend, and Saunders and Gore formed themselves into a Corps (church) under Gore's temporary leadership.
 After an appeal to London for officers to be sent, Captain and Mrs Thomas Sutherland arrived in 1881.

 From this humble beginning, The Salvation Army grew rapidly in Australia.
-Pioneer Salvationists faced rowdy and sometimes violent opposition, with at least two members being fatally injured.
-However, by 1890, mob attacks had virtually ceased, and by the early 1900s Salvationists were accepted in the community.
+Salvation Army members often faced rowdy and sometimes violent opposition, with at least two members being mortally wounded.
+However, by 1890 mob attacks had virtually ceased, and by the early 1900s Salvationists were accepted in the community.